Best smart telescopes in 2024: Observe the cosmos for less this Black Friday

 🔎 Unistellar Odyssey Pro: An ideal blend of portability with stunning optical views, the Odyssey Pro is great for viewing all types of celestial objects and is light enough to take on stargazing trips with you. ★★★★

-If you've been reading this guide and wishing there was a telescope with the optical prowess of Unistellar with the portability of the Vespera Vaonis, then you're in luck.
-The Odyssey Pro is the newest offering from Unistellar, and it seems to hit that sweet spot perfectly.
+If you've been reading this guide and wishing there was a telescope combining the optical prowess of Unistellar scopes with the portability of the Vespera, then you're in luck.
+The Odyssey Pro is the newest offering from Unistellar, and it seems to hit that sweet spot.

-While it doesn't match the resolution of the Equinox 2 or the eVscope 2 (actually, the only one with lower resolution in this list compared to the Odyssey Pro is the Vespera), the Odyssey Pro stands out for its portability.
-Weighing just 14.3 lbs (6.5kg) for the complete kit, it's noticeably lighter and easier to handle than both the Equinox 2 and the eVscope 2, which weigh 19.8 lbs (9kg) each.
+While it doesn't quite match the resolution of the Equinox 2 or the eVscope 2, the Odyssey Pro stands out for its portability.
+Weighing just 14.3 lbs (6.5kg) for the complete kit, it's noticeably lighter and easier to handle than these two scopes, which weigh 19.8 lbs (9kg) each.
 This makes it a better choice if you want to take it along with you to remote dark sky locations.

 Swipe to scroll horizontally